unRob/milpa/README.md

     onboard.yaml
 ```

 Then, `milpa` would allow you to run `milpa cloud-provider login` and `milpa onboard`, as well as `milpa db connect api --environment production --verbose`, or even `milpa help db list` and so on and so forth.
 You choose how to organize your **Scripts** under `.milpa/commands`, and `milpa` figures out the rest.

+### Where `milpa` looks for scripts

+By default, `milpa` will look at the current git repo's root, or if git is not available, in your current working directory.
+Additional repositories can be added as colon (`:`) delimited paths to the folders containing a `/.milpa` folder within.
+For example, a `MILPA_PATH=$HOME/code/my-repo:$HOME/.local/milpa` would add the `$HOME/code/my-repo` and `$HOME/.local/milpa` folders to the command search path.
+Commands with the same name will override any commands previously found in the `MILPA_PATH`.

 ### Scripts